The terms fizička osoba (natural person) and pravna osoba (legal person) are often used in Croatian bureaucracy.

 Below are some examples of legal capacity:

-- Taking a loan from a bank [Read: How to get a mortgage loan in Croatia]
+- Taking a loan from a bank – View a guide here

 It is important to know that legal capacity and business capacity are two different things.